• Home

 Robert Lewandowski of Bayern Munich celebrates after scoring a goal to make it 0-3 - Chelsea v Bayern Munich, UEFA Champions League - Round of 16 First Leg, Stamford Bridge, London, UK - 25th Feb 2020 (Photo: Shutterstock)

 The highlight of his time in Munich was scoring 15 goals in 11 appearances as Bayern won the 2020 UEFA Champions League.
-Moved to Barcelona last summer, where he helped La Blaugrana to their first La Liga title in four years as the league's top scorer.
+Moved to Barcelona in the summer of 2022, where he helped La Blaugrana to their first La Liga title in four years as the league's top scorer in his first season.

 Manager: Jurgen Klopp